Judicial functions of the House of Lords: Jurisdiction

 The judicial business of the House of Lords was regulated by the Appellate Jurisdiction Act 1876.
-Generally, only important or particularly complex appeals came before the House of Lords.
-The only further appeal from the House of Lords was to the European courts (the European Court of Justice or the European Court of Human Rights), and only then in matters concerning either European Community law or the European Convention on Human Rights.

-The Law Lords did not have the power to exercise judicial review over Acts of Parliament.
-However, in 1972 the UK signed up to be a member of the European Union, and with this accepted European law to be supreme in certain areas so long as Parliament does not explicitly override it (see the Factortame case).
-The doctrine of Parliamentary sovereignty still applied – under UK constitutional law, Parliament could have at any time unilaterally decided to dismiss the supremacy of European law.
-In common with other courts in the European Union, however, the Law Lords referred points involving European Union law to the European Court of Justice.
-The Lords could also declare a law inconsistent with the European Convention on Human Rights pursuant to section 4 of the Human Rights Act 1998.
+The Law Lords did not have the power to exercise judicial review over Acts of Parliament, and in general only important or particularly complex appeals came before the House of Lords.
+There was no further appeal from the House of Lords.
+However, in 1972 the United Kingdom signed the Treaty of Rome and became a member of the European Economic Community, and with this accepted European law to be supreme in certain areas, so long as Parliament does not explicitly override it (see the Factortame case).
+The doctrine of Parliamentary sovereignty still applied – under British constitutional law, Parliament could at any time have unilaterally decided to dismiss the supremacy of European law, but in common with other courts in the European Economic Community (which later became the European Union), the Law Lords referred points involving European law to the European Court of Justice.
+After 1998, the Lords could also declare a British law to be inconsistent with the European Convention on Human Rights pursuant to section 4 of the Human Rights Act 1998.
 Whilst this power was shared with the Court of Appeal, the High Court, the High Court of Justiciary, the Court of Session, and the Courts-Martial Appeal Court, such declarations were considered so important that the question would almost inevitably be determined in the House of Lords on appeal.
 However, the challenged law in question was not struck down, and the courts are required to enforce them; it remained up to Parliament to amend the law.